What if my doors are taller than 2.11m?

 Double-glazed sliding doors that are approximately 30mm or less in thickness often still work like common single glazed doors.
 However, if the frame the door handle is screwed on to is thicker than 30mm the screen door adapter will be too narrow.
 Sliding door frames thicker than 30mm can also cause problems for the PatioLockTM system lock alignment.

 If your doors are thicker than 30mm then you can either get the pet door on its own and use one of the base model locking methods (patiobolt, rod in the floor track) and/or get the patiolock model with the appropriate single or two hook lock.
 If the locks do not align a piece of aluminium channel can be added to the bottom of the pet door ($3 from hard wares) to offset the pet door closer to the inside of the house for the locks to align.
 Handy skills needed to fit the 20mm aluminium channel sourced from your local hard ware.

 What if my glass door is on the outside track and my screen door is on the inside track?

-The PatiolockTM system will still work to lock the sliding door if the locks are compatible (common sliding door locks) but the Screen Door Adapter will NOT work with the PatioLockTM system when the glass door is in the outer track.
-We do not know why builders install them this way as it makes no sense.
+The PatiolockTM system will still work to lock the sliding door if the locks are compatible (common sliding door locks) but the Screen Door Adapter will NOT work when the glass door is in the outer track.

-If you buy the base model with the screen door adapter and you can remove the catch plate from the wall frame, the you can usually locate the pet door as far out as it will go in the outside track and run the adapter backwards into the house.
-Some modification of the adapter may be needed if the catch plate does not align, so handy skill and possible modifications are required with this set up.
+If you buy the Base Model Pet Door with a Screen Door Adapter and you can remove the catch plate from the wall frame, then you can usually locate the pet door as far out as it will go in the outside track and run the adapter backwards into the house.
+Handy skills etc are required to transfer locks.

 Will there be any gaps once the pet door is installed without an adapter?